dimkr/tootik/README.md

 * Adds new posts received in `Create` activities to `notes`
 * Edits post in `notes` according to `Update` activities
 * Records `Announce` activities in `shares`
-* Marks follower-followed relationships in `follow` as accepted, when the followed user sends an `Accept` activity
+* Marks a follower-followed relationship in `follows` as accepted, when the followed user sends an `Accept` activity
-* Adds a new row to `follow` when a remote user sends a `Follow` activity to a local user
+* Adds a new row to `follows` when a remote user sends a `Follow` activity to a local user
 * ...

 ```